 SSP Warnings 2011 (RSU) with Exclusion of Warning Category “Meter Point is owned by Transoc.
 AQ not calculated – Dataset 1C

-LSP Warnings 2011 (RSU) with Exclusion of Warning Category “Meter Point is owned by Transoc.
+LSP Warnings 2011 (RSU) with Exclusion of Warning Category “Meter Point is owned by Transco.
 AQ not calculated – Dataset 2C